How to Organize Your Closet in 30 Minutes Flat

 3 Minutes: Clean Your Closet

-Now that your closet is completely empty, wipe down the shelves, closet rod, walls, and baseboards with your rag and cleaner, then clear the floor of debris with a vacuum or broom.
+Now that your closet is empty, wipe down the shelves, closet rods, walls, and baseboards with your rag and cleaner, then clear the floor of debris with a vacuum or broom.
 The space shouldn't be too dirty, so it won't take a lot of effort to get yourself a fresh slate here.

 3 Minutes: Look at Your Closet